 “Re-organising the yard and changing the stacking process might sound straightforward” comments Commercial Director, Kelly Hunter, “but this was a project months in the planning and execution.
 I am absolutely delighted that the hard work of the entire team involved is being recognised.”

 The Safety and Health Excellence Awards, organised in conjunction with the British Safety Industry Federation, sees entries from a wide range of industry sectors.
-Originally scheduled for September, the event will now take place in The Vox, Birmingham, in November 2020.
+Originally scheduled for September, the event will now take place in the New Year.
+Date to be confirmed.